kenyonj/dashed/README.md

 thread.
 If you don't want it to block please create the button in its own thread.

+## Known Issues

+ - Buttons can not be sniffed out on some OS X machines
+ - Some buttons seem to have a different version of the Amazon Dash button software that render them useless for this.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at